The Question Regarding Christening

 What are the roots of the idea of christening?

 Christening, (except it wasn’t called ‘christening’) gets its beginning from the pagan Vikings as a practice where they used blood from an animal or human sacrifice to a pagan god.
 The blood was splashed onto their ships as an appeal to their pagan gods for a safe voyage.
-The practice continued for some centuries during he "Viking era."
+The practice continued for some centuries.
 Later as the Nordic lands were Christianized the sacrifice aspect was discontinued, but the practice of ‘blessing a ship’ for a safe voyage continued.
 Instead of blood, red wine was used.
-Much later a white wine or champagne was used instead of red wine because of the known roots and the use of red wine was an affront to the Blood of Christ as offered in the Holy sacrifice of the Mass.
+Much later champagne was used instead of red wine because of the known roots and the use of red wine was an affront to the Blood of Christ as offered in the Holy sacrifice of the Mass.

 It is at this later point in time, it is referred to as a christening.
 Its emphasis was a way of blessing the ship and its use.
 Soon that changed just as a way to name or inaugurate ships.
-In essence, the idea of “a christening” came from a pagan tradition.
-Originally it was intended for ships and was never intended for people or as substitute for baptism.
+In essence, the idea of “a christening” came from a pagan tradition which was Christianized (No more pagan sacrifices to pagan gods).
+Originally it was intended for ships and not people.

 So when it comes to christening, who are the ones following a practice stemming from pagan roots and a manmade tradition?

-It is not dark in its inception as "christening" but equally misses the mark of having a biblical and historical perspective.
+The idea of “dedications” is not dark in its inception as "christening" but equally misses the mark of having a biblical and historical perspective.
 Perhaps the word is spreading amongst these churches about “Christening’s pagan roots.”
-So now something different needs to be invented, instead of the Christ-given mandate to Baptize.
+So, now something different needs to be invented, or substituted because some denominations do not agree with infant baptism or baptism altogether.
+Instead of the Christ-given mandate to Baptize they use a man-made tradition to replace what Christ has commanded.
 There is no authoritative directive coming from Christ Himself or the Church regarding “Dedications.”
 This practice is not found within the centuries referred to as “The early Church.”

 Like christening, the idea of dedicating strays far from the sacrament of baptism as commanded by Christ, given by the Apostles, promulgated by certain early church fathers and used in the church during those centuries up to modern days.

-The idea of dedicating is a way for some churches to somehow establish that the parents or undergoing to raise their child in Christ.
-It is a nice thought, but it all is more or less a feel-good ceremony.
+The idea of dedicating is a way for some churches to somehow establish that the parents are undergoing to raise their child in Christ.
+While the Bible does teach that the parents are to bring their children up in God’s way and that they are the primary educators of this, it does not present this in the context as a replacement for Baptism.
+The Dedication may be a nice thought, it is a more or less a feel-good ceremony.
 Interestingly, in the full baptism rite (Citing the Catholic Baptism as an example) the parents and godparents of an infant or child openly state their intention to raise their child in the light of Christ.

 Proponents of the practice of "dedication" will quote from Romans chapter 12 where St. Paul is telling the Christians of Rome to be "Dedicated."
-They use this as their basis to "Dedicate" infants and not baptize them.
-St. Paul in Romans 12 does not explicitly nor implicitly suggest this to be a manmade “dedication” process as a replacement for baptism for infants and small children.
-In Romans 12 Paul is speaking to those already “Baptized” into the church, and wants to assert the idea to be dedicated to following Christ.
-Also, consider what St. Paul says in Ephesians 4:3-6.
+The proponents use this as their basis to "Dedicate" infants and not baptize them.
+St. Paul in Romans 12 does not explicitly nor implicitly suggest this at all.
+Far be it from St. Paul to recommend a manmade “dedication” process as a replacement for baptism for infants and small children.
+In Romans 12 Paul is speaking to those already “Baptized” into the church, and wants to assert the idea to be dedicated (committed or applying themselves) to follow Christ.
+Also, consider what St. Paul says in Ephesians 4:3-6,[2] there is to be "One Baptism!"

 The use of this passage in Romans to support the idea of "dedicating infants" is taken so far out of context it just isn't funny.
-Romans 12 refers to being dedicated (committed practice) to a way of life as a Christian.
+Romans 12 refers to being dedicated (committed practice) to a Christian lifestyle.
 In other words, once baptized you must remain a committed Christian.
 In a similar way, how the word would be used today to express someone's wholehearted commitment to a cause or their job, or even their convictions in faith.
 The word dedicated and its use has nothing to do with an initiation into Christianity.